Vijay S. Pande: Career

+Pande has written for Time, STAT News, Fortune, Scientific American and the New York Times, among others.

 Globavir Biosciences, Inc.

 In 2014, Pande co-founded Globavir Biosciences, an infectious disease startup addressing antibiotic resistance threats in developed countries as well as needs in viral infections around the world, including Ebola and dengue fever.

 Pande Lab at Stanford University

 Pande founded the Pande Lab at Stanford University.
-The lab brings together researchers from many departments, including Chemistry, Computer Science, Structural Biology, Physics, Biophysics, and Biochemistry.
+The lab brings together researchers from many departments, including chemistry, computer science, structural biology, physics, biophysics, and biochemistry.

+The lab was instrumental in advancing real-time simulations of biomolecules.
+His work was featured in MIT Technology Review’s TR100 in 2002 for using distributed computing to solve complex folding sequences: “Since the project’s October 2000 debut, some 75,000 volunteers worldwide have helped simulate, for the first time, the complete folding behavior of five important proteins.”

 Distributed computing

-Dr. Pande is the founder of the Folding@home research project.

-The protein-folding computer simulations from the Folding@home project is said to be "quantitatively" comparable to real-world experimental results.
+Pande is the founder of the Folding@home research project.
+The protein-folding computer simulations from the Folding@home project are said to be "quantitatively" comparable to real-world experimental results.
 The method for this yield has been called a "holy grail" in computational biology.

-The Folding@home project was recognized by the Guinness Book of World Records in 2007 as the most powerful distributed computing network in the world.
+Folding@home was recognized by the Guinness Book of World Records in 2007 as the most powerful distributed computing network in the world.

-Pande directed the Genome@home project with the goal to understand the nature of genes and proteins by virtually designing new forms of them.
-Genome@home started to close as early as March 2004, after accumulating a large database of protein sequences.

-Some of the programs and libraries involved are free software with GPL, LGPL, and BSD licenses, but the folding@home client and core remain proprietary.